mautic/developer-documentation-new/docs/rest_api/forms.rst

 **POST Parameters**

 Same as `Get Form <#get-form>`_.
-You can create or edit Form fields and actions via the Forms/actions arrays in the Form array.
+You can create or edit Form Fields and actions via the Forms/actions arrays in the Form array.

 **Response**